Geographic Spines in the 2020 Census Disclosure Avoidance System: Introduction

-The heuristics used in these optimization routines are based on existing results from the DP literature, which are provided in Section \ref{prelims}.
-Afterward, Section \ref{def_spine} describes how geographic spines are represented here using matrices, and a summary of the remainder of the paper is also provided in this section.
-Afterward, the method used in the first stage is described Section \ref{osed}.
-Section \ref{bypassing} describes the method used in the second stage and provides a result on the privacy guarantees of the TDA when an optimized spine is used.
+The heuristics used in the spine optimization routines are based on existing results from the DP literature, which are provided in Section \ref{prelims}.
+Section \ref{def_spine} describes how geographic spines are represented in this paper using matrices and provides a result on the privacy guarantees of the DAS when the internal spine is defined as either the conventional spine or an AIAN spine.
+The methods used in the first stage of spine optimization, \textit{i.e.}, the methods that redefine certain geolevels to bring a given set of OSEs closer to the spine, are described in Section \ref{osed}.
+Section \ref{bypassing} describes the bypassing method used in the second stage and provides a result on the privacy guarantees of the DAS when an optimized spine is used.
+Section \ref{settings} describes the geographic spines that were used in the 2020 production DAS executions.
+Section \ref{sec:metrics} concludes the paper with a comparison of accuracy metrics for redistricting persons DAS executions with an internal spine defined by either the conventional spine, an AIAN spine, or an optimized spine.
 The next subsection outlines the notation used throughout this paper.